 Key to the success of work with Portage is the involvement of parents / carers who are recognised as the best people to teach very young children.

 Children learn from birth but some children learn more slowly and parents / carers are not always sure how best to help their child develop.
 Portage can help to provide the kinds of activities and games that are best suited to encouraging a child’s development.

 Why does Portage see children in the home?

-Young children spend most of their time at home, it is where a great deal of learning takes place and is where there is most opportunity to practice new skills.
+Young children spend most of their time at home, it is where a great deal of learning takes place and is where there is the most opportunity to practise new skills.

 Who can get help from Portage?

-Any baby or young child still at home with their parents, not in any nursery and who appear to be behind in certain areas of his or her development.
+Any baby or young child still at home with their parents, not attending an early years setting, who appears to be behind in certain areas of his or her development.